-He derided the chapter headed 'The Elephant,' saying, 'In this chapter of the Elephant I see the elephant.
+He derided the chapter headed "the Elephant," saying, "In this chapter of the Elephant I see the elephant.
 What is the elephant?
 What does it mean?
 What is this quadruped?
 It has a tail and a long trunk.
-Surely it is a creation of our God, the magnificent.'
+Surely it is a creation of our God, the magnificent."

-The chapter of the Koran named 'the kouter' was also an object of controversy.
-He said, 'We have given you precious stones for yourself, and preference to any other man, but take care not to be proud of them.'
+The chapter of the Koran named the Kouter2 is also an object of his controversy.
+He said, "We have given you precious stones for yourself, and in preference to any other man, but take care not to be proud of them."

-Moilama thus perverted sundry chapters in the Koran by his lies and his impostures.
+Mocailama had thus perverted sundry chapters in the Koran by his lies and impostures.

-He had been at his work when he heard the Prophet (the salutation and mercy of God be with him) spoken of.
-He heard that after he had placed his venerable hands upon a bald head, the hair had forthwith sprung up again; that when he spat into a pit, the water came in abundantly, and that the dirty water turned at once clean and good for drinking; that when he spat into an eye that was blind or obscure, the sight was at once restored to it, and when he placed his hands upon the head of a child, saying, 'Live for a century,' the child lived to be a hundred years old.
+He had been at this work when he heard the Prophet (the salutation and mercy of God be with him) spoken of He heard that after he had placed his venerable hands upon a bald head, the hair had forthwith sprung up again; that when he spat into a pit, the water came in abundantly, and that the dirty water turned at once clean and good for drinking; that when he spat into an eye that was blind or obscure, the sight was at once restored to it, and when he placed his hands upon the head of a child, saying, "Live for a century," the child lived to be a hundred years old.